-Borowczyk, in fact, was a remarkable filmmaker whose brilliant trilogy on the nature of subjugated women (Goto, Blanche and 1975’s Story of Sin) earned the praise of many critics across the European continent.
-His ability to align a high-fashioned eroticism with a studied narrative on the battle of the sexes was of an erudition that was rare, even for his time.
+Borowczyk, in fact, was a remarkable filmmaker whose brilliant trilogy on the nature of subjugated women (Goto, Blanche, and 1975’s Story of Sin) earned the praise of many critics across the European continent.
+His ability to align a high-fashioned eroticism with a studied narrative on the battle of the sexes was of an erudition that was rare and still is by today’s standards.
 But Immoral Tales lets those erotic preoccupations take the reins with reckless abandon.
 We have four salty narratives saturated in the Anglo-Saxon philosophies of religious and moral doctrines.

-Borowczyk’s ability to instate one of history’s most heinous atrocities into the designs of a staggering cinematic poetry allows the viewer to forgive the reprehensible treatment of humans on display.
-“Erzebeth Bathory” is awash is a lush colour scheme of deep, Romantic hues (everyone from Rossetti to Delacroix is referenced) and the alternating, peculiar gestures of movements both stylized and extemporized suggest a technique particular only to Borowczyk.
-The fated moments of both bloodbaths (the young girls' and Bathory’s) fulfills, unquestionably, its service of shock value; even in comparison to the brash and overextended violence in this digital age of anxiety, the segment proves a licentious knife, sharpened to a lethal point and plunged deeply into the unwary and impressionable consciousness.
+Borowczyk’s ability to instate one of history’s most heinous atrocities into the designs of staggering cinematic poetry allows the viewer to forgive the reprehensible treatment of humans on display.
+“Erzebeth Bathory” is awash in a lush colour scheme of deep, Romantic hues (everyone from Rossetti to Delacroix is referenced) and the alternating stylized and extemporized movements suggest a technique particular only to Borowczyk.
+The fated moments of both bloodbaths (the young women’s and Bathory’s) fulfill, unquestionably, its service of shock value; even in comparison to the brash and overextended violence in this digital age of anxiety, the segment proves a licentious knife, sharpened to a lethal point and plunged deeply into the unwary and impressionable consciousness.

 Arrow’s Blu-Ray/DVD combo package release of Immoral Tales is given the royal treatment.
 It sports a high definition transfer that reproduces a razor-sharp image with colours that are rich and vibrant.
 The audio (dialogue and soundtrack) opens up generously with no distortion and offers a clear, clean sound.
 The film is in the French language with optional English subtitles.